 Often, a cyst forms because of a condition that changes the normal flow of cerebrospinal fluid (CSF).
 The CSF can build up in the spinal cord and form a cyst.

-Children who have other problems involving the brain and spinal cord often have syringomyelia too.
-Many times, these other neurological problems are present when the baby is born (congenital).
-Congenital problems that can cause syringomyelia include:
+Children who have other problems involving the brain and spinal cord often have syringomyelia, too.
+Many times, these related problems are present when a baby is born (congenital), such as:

 Other conditions that may happen during childhood or later in life can also cause a cyst to form.
 These include:

 Not all children with these conditions develop syringomyelia.
 Sometimes there is no clear cause.